Earl Grace: Pittsburgh Pirates

 After batting .280 in 47 games for the Pirates after the trade, Grace was made the Pirate's regular catcher in 1932.
 He finished the season having committed only 1 error in 413 total chances, to establish a National League fielding record with a .998 fielding percentage, breaking the record set by Shanty Hogan just one year earlier.
 Over the next three seasons, Grace's playing time decreased in favor of Tom Padden, and after the 1935 season, he was traded along with pitcher Claude Passeau for another fellow catcher, Al Todd.

 Philadelphia Phillies

-Grace played two seasons for the Phillies, splitting time with Jimmy Wilson and Bill Atwood, Grace was traded a third time.
+Grace played two seasons for the Phillies, splitting time with Jimmie Wilson and Bill Atwood, Grace was traded a third time.
 Like each of the previous two trades, he was traded for another catcher, this time to the St. Louis Browns for Cap Clark.
 However, Grace never played for the Browns after the trade.
 Instead, he returned to minor league baseball, splitting the 1938 season between the Minneapolis Millers and the Columbus Red Birds.
 He continued to play in the minors until 1940.